"You're going to take her where???" Roxanna gave me a small frown before twirling her spaghetti around on her fork. "That's so boring."

 They all accepted me, no one judged me, no one wanted to talk to me about what happened.
 No one ever asked me why my eyes were so red, or why my hands trembled.
 The men all whooped and hollered when they were happy, sometimes ordering another round for everyone.
-The women would hang over your shoulder offering you a provacative smile and a promise of a good time.
+The women would hang over my shoulder offering me a provocative smile and a promise of a good time.
 The days would turn to nights, and the nights to days, all meshing together in an endless blur.

 So I stayed there, drowning myself in them, in the false promises, and in the bottle.

 Sarah tried numerous times to pull me out of there.
 The first time she was scared, her eyes darting around her as she pulled her jacket closer to her body.
 She headed over to me, being careful not to touch me.
 I was hunched over the bar, probably yelling at the bartender who was taking too long to fix me my drink.

 I listened to her voice without bothering to look at her.

 "Please some home."
 She begged.
 "I need you, Henry needs you."

 And I ignored her, pretending not to hear her.

 The last time she tried to reach me, she was angry, tired, done.

 "Matthew I know it hurts.
 It hurts all of us.
 Please come home.
 For me, for your son.
 He looks for you all around the house.
 Your mom, she came over yesterday, she wanted to show something to you.
 I had to tell her, even though I couldn't stand the thought of hurting her more.
 I had to tell her that you weren't there."

 I actually turned to look at her when she mentioned my mom.
 Her eyes searched mine longingly until I turned away.